 A way to add extra supplements to your dog’s diet to improve bladder health is by feeding Grandma Lucy’s freeze-dried dog food to your pet.
 It consists of fruits and vegetables that help prevent the development of urate or purine bladder stones.

 It is easy to prepare by mixing it with warm water and then adding meat if prescribed by your veterinarian.
 This mixture is ideal for dogs to chew, and they love the flavor combination.
 Grandma Lucy’s food does well at keeping the pH of your dog’s urine balanced to prevent stones from forming.
-On the downside, some individuals don’t like the smell of garlic incorporated in the recipe.
+On the downside, some dogs don’t like the smell of garlic in the recipe.

 Buyer’s Guide – Choosing the Best Dog Food for Bladder Stones